Theoretical uncertainties for cosmological first-order phase transitions: Sources of theoretical uncertainty

 The 3d~approach exhibits two sets of gauge-fixing parameters: one within the 4d theory itself and another within the dimensionally-reduced 3d EFT.
-Our matching relations for the SMEFT are gauge independent at order $\mc{O}(g^4)$, thus implying that one can consistently truncate the relations at this order.
+As shown in Appendix~\ref{sec:matching-relations}, gauge dependence from the hard scale cancels in the matching relations at the order that we work, $\mc{O}(g^4)$, thus implying that one can consistently truncate the relations at this order.
 However, we choose to include a subset of the $\mc{O}(g^6)$ corrections, in particular the $\mc{O}(g^6)$ corrections to $c_{6,3}$, as these are expected to be relatively numerically important given that $c_{6,3}$ is $\mc{O}(g^4)$ at LO (in fact we find this amounts to an $\mc{O}(10\%)$ correction to $c_{6,3}$).
 These $\mc{O}(g^6)$ corrections show an explicit dependence on the 4d gauge parameters, though this gauge dependence is numerically very small -- even for very large gauge parameters, as is shown in Fig.~\ref{fig:gauge}.
 To remove this gauge dependence would require matching to a complete operator basis in the 3d EFT, and perhaps even a complete matching at $\mc{O}(g^6)$.
 However, we choose not to, given the difficulty of such a calculation, as well as its numerical insignificance (cf.\ end of Sec.~\ref{sec:higher_order_resummation}).
-Regarding the gauge parameters of the 3d EFT, since the thermal nature of the 4d theory manifests itself only in the matching parameters, computations within the 3d EFT are carried out in its vacuum, simplifying matters greatly.
+Gauge dependence from the soft scale is expected to cancel in the same way as that for the hard scale, though we have not demonstrated this explicitly.
+Regarding the gauge parameters of the ultrasoft-scale EFT, since the thermal nature of the 4d theory manifests itself only in the matching parameters, computations within the 3d EFT are carried out in its vacuum, simplifying matters greatly.
 This allows a strict $\hbar$-expansion, as long as the tree-level potential of the 3d EFT qualitatively agrees with the full effective potential.
 For the specific 3d EFT we study this is indeed the case, since there is a (temperature-dependent) tree-level barrier between the phases.
 Therefore, Nielsen identities are recycled in the $\hbar$-expansion, as outlined in Sec.~\ref{sec:recipe_3d}, ensuring independence of the gauge fixing parameters $\xi_{i,3}$ of the EFT, order-by-order.

 In a gauge-invariant analysis, the gauge parameters can take any value, as dependence on them cancels exactly.
 However, in a gauge-dependent analysis this is no longer true.
 Sufficiently large values of $|\xi_i|$ scale as inverse powers of the coupling constants and violate perturbativity~\cite{Laine:1994bf,Kripfganz:1995jx,Garny:2012cg}.
 Since generic gauge-dependent loop corrections take the form $\sim g^{2}\xi_{i}$ at zero temperature, this reduces to $\sim g^{ }\xi_{i}$ at high temperature (cf.\ Eq.~\eqref{eq:scale_hierarchy}), where $g$ is some dimensionless coupling. \footnote{ Extending this argument to the ultrasoft modes of the magnetic SU(2) gauge bosons might be seen to impose a stronger constraint, $|\xi_i|\ll 1$, though imposing this does not make sense as the nonperturbativity of these modes means that perturbativity is already violated in all gauges. } Thus, perturbativity at high temperature constrains the gauge parameters by,